Special Forces Group (Belgium): Complementary education

 This 5-week program takes place in Schaffen at the Para training center (CE Para).
-Basic free fall skills are learned during the first two weeks.
-During the last three weeks, candidates learn to jump during the night with equipment used during tactical deployment.
+Basic free-fall skills are learned during the first two weeks.
+Over the last three weeks, candidates have learned to jump at night using the equipment used during tactical deployments.
 These jumps are executed from a maximal height of 12,000 feet.

 After successful completion of this training program, the candidates receive their Special Forces Operator certification.
-From that moment on, they absorbed into an existing operational team and may be deployed on missions.
+From that moment on, they were absorbed into an existing operational team and may be deployed on missions.
 This is the beginning of the functional training.
-Depending on insertion specialty, operators are given advanced training and courses.
-New operators are given specialized tasks within the teams (sniper, communication specialist, medic or breacher).
+Depending on the insertion specialty, operators are given advanced training and courses.
+New operators are assigned specialized roles within the teams (sniper, communications specialist, medic, or breacher).

 Functional training

 Free fall Very High Altitude (VHA):

 This is a 3-week course and requires completion of the HA course.
-This program takes place at the Para training centre (CE Para) in Schaffen.
-This course specializes in infiltration via parachute.
-These jumps are executed from a maximum of 30,000 feet using oxygen masks.
+This program takes place at the Para training center (CE Para) in Schaffen.
+This course specializes in parachute infiltration.
+These jumps are executed from a maximum altitude of 30,000 feet while wearing oxygen masks.